 What happens to my share if I forget to pick up?

 Obercreek Farm has partnered with several food banks including Dutchess Outreach.
-We allow our On Farm Site members 24 Hours to contact us to make arrangements for their share pick-up.
-As a member you must either email us at firstname.lastname@example.org or call us at 845-632-3888.
-If you have not made prior arrangements for someone to pick up for you, or to switch pick up days, at our discretion, some or all of any unclaimed shares will then be donated.
+If you have not made prior arrangements for someone to pick up for you, at our discretion, some or all of any unclaimed shares will then be donated.
 Please note that once the pick-up is over, pick-up is over.
-If you forget to pick up on Wednesday, that does not mean you can just show up on Saturday, or vice versa.
+If you forget to pick up on Wednesday, that does not mean you can just show up on Saturday during farm stand hours to claim your share.
 We harvested for you, it is your responsibility to be there to pick it up.
 We are not able to hold food for you to pick-up at a later time or day.

 Pick-up protocol or "what do I do when I get there?":

 Before your first CSA pick-up you will receive an email with any specific information you may need for picking up at either the farm or at your chosen delivery site.
 You are required to sign in first, before proceeding to pick-up your share.
 You will need to bring your own bags, box, cooler or baskets to take your produce home in.
-Delivery shares will come in a box, but you will need to remove the bag of produce and leave the box neatly on site.
 On-farm shares are not boxed up- you will need to read our signage and informational board which lists the share for the day, before gathering, weighing or counting, and bagging your items.

 Our growing practices: